justinalm/justinalm.github.io/ethics.markdown

         <div class="Grid  Grid--withGutters">
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>The golden rule</strong></h3>
-                <p class="u-noMargin">Treat others as you would have them treat you.
-Harmonious relationships are more imporant than individual gain.</p>
+                <p class="u-noMargin">Treat others as you would have them treat you.</p>
             </div>
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>Meaningful work</strong></h3>
-                <p class="u-noMargin">Meaningful work increases performance, commitment, and satisfaction in work.</p>
+                <p class="u-noMargin">Meaning increases performance, commitment, and satisfaction.</p>
             </div>
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>Impact</strong></h3>
-                <p class="u-noMargin">Work should have a positive impact on my workplace, our customers, and the world.</p>
+                <p class="u-noMargin">Work should positively impact your workplace, customers, and the world.</p>
             </div>
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>Fairness</strong></h3>
-                <p class="u-noMargin">We should be impartial and just without playing favorites or discriminating.</p>
+                <p class="u-noMargin">Be impartial and just without playing favorites or discriminating.</p>
             </div>
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>Humility</strong></h3>
-                <p class="u-noMargin">We should be grounded in self-awareness and be able to admit our faults.</p>
+                <p class="u-noMargin">Be grounded in self-awareness and able to admit our faults.</p>
             </div>
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>Forgiveness</strong></h3>
-                <p class="u-noMargin">We should extend forgiveness if someone admits wrong-doing and is willing to change.</p>
+                <p class="u-noMargin">Extend forgiveness if someone admits wrong-doing and is willing to change.</p>
             </div>
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>Agency</strong></h3>
-                <p class="u-noMargin">We should have influence in our work so that our vision, if correct, can be actualized.</p>
+                <p class="u-noMargin">Have influence in your work so that your vision, if correct, can be actualized.</p>
             </div>
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>Autonomy</strong></h3>
-                <p class="u-noMargin">We should be able to execute our ideas, even if that means we have to live with mistakes.</p>
+                <p class="u-noMargin">Be able to execute ideas, even if that means we have to live with mistakes.</p>
             </div>
             <div class="Grid-cell  u-size1of3">
                 <h3 class="as-h5 u-noMargin  u-mar-b01"><strong>Thoroughness</strong></h3>
-                <p class="u-noMargin">Do the work required to finish a job correctly, otherwise we incure debt to pay later.</p>
+                <p class="u-noMargin">Do the work required to finish a job correctly or we incure debt to pay later.</p>
             </div>
         </div>
     </div>